Drug Abuse In Teens: Signs, Effects, and Prevention

 What Are The Signs of Drug Abuse in Teens?

-Signs of drug abuse in teenagers can manifest as changes in mood, alterations in personality, behavioral cues, shifts in hygiene or appearance, and physical health indications.
-As a parent, it is crucial to not dismiss these warning signs as typical teenage behavior but instead recognize them as potential red flags.
+Signs of drug abuse in teenagers manifest as changes in mood, alterations in personality, behavioral cues, shifts in hygiene or appearance, and physical health indications.
+As a parent, it is crucial not to dismiss these warning signs as typical teenage behavior but instead recognize them as potential red flags.
 Maintaining open and honest communication with your teenager is essential to address these issues.

 Behavioral Signs of Drug Abuse in Teens